kusanami/meli-coupon/README.md

 To deploy the service it is enough to go to the **actions** tab in our repository and execute the workflow, just one click.
 The workflow will also be executed when **the repository has a change in its main branch**, that is, when there is a pull request and it is mixed, the application will be updated automatically.

+**Important:** The service generates an automatic entry in the DNS so it is necessary to wait a few minutes for it to be enabled on the internet, maybe 5 to 10 minutes.

 ![Settings on github](docs/images/deploy.jpeg)